tiankaima/md-notes/docs/blog/server/headscale.md

     Adjust the following steps according to your own network settings

-!!! note

-    I'm also just going to modify the default docker network, aka `docker0` instead of a new docker network for simplicity
+#### Modifying default `docker0`

 !!! warning

-    I should really give you some heads up on this, with the modifying of default bridge network.
+    I should really give you some heads up on this:

-    Assigning every docker container to the default bridge network would allow them to communicate with each other freely, leading to potential security risks.
+    - Assigning every docker container to the default bridge network would allow them to communicate with each other freely, leading to potential security risks.

+    - With default bridge network, you CAN'T manually assign IP to container, you'll get the following message:

+        ```
+        docker: Error response from daemon: invalid config for network bridge: invalid endpoint settings: user specified IP address is supported on user defined networks only
+        ```

 !!! note